The official Rust logo | |

 crate is excluded.[96]

 Every two or three years, a new "edition" is produced.
-Editions are released to allow making limited breaking changes such as promoting await
+Editions are released to allow making limited breaking changes, such as promoting await

 Rust provides two "modes": safe and unsafe.
-The safe mode is the "normal" one, in which most Rust is written.
-In unsafe mode, the developer is responsible for the correctness of the code, making it possible to create applications which require low-level features.[111]
-It has been demonstrated empirically that unsafe Rust is not always more performant than safe Rust, and can even be slower in some cases.[112]
+Safe mode is the "normal" one, in which most Rust is written.
+In unsafe mode, the developer is responsible for the code's correctness, making it possible to create applications that make use of low-level features.[120]
+It has been empirically demonstrated that unsafe Rust does not always perform faster than safe Rust, and can even be slower in some cases.[121]

 Formation | February 8, 2021 |